Skip to main content

 5

-What is your approach to alerting?
+Your approach to alerting?
+How do you decide what pages someone and what goes to a dashboard?
 How do you avoid alert fatigue?

 What to listen for